Digital Menu for Restaurants: How to Create Your QR Menu and Sell More

 By hospitality experts

-Guide contents
+Guide content

-Unlike a simple PDF uploaded to the internet, a modern digital menu is interactive: it allows filtering by categories, viewing nutritional and allergen information, choosing from multiple languages and even placing orders and payments directly from the customer's phone.
+Unlike a simple PDF uploaded to the internet, a modern digital menu is interactive: it allows filtering by categories, viewing nutritional and allergen information, choosing from multiple languages, and even placing orders and payments directly from the customer's phone.

 No apps

-Real advantages
+Real benefits

 Advantages of a Digital Menu for Your Restaurant